finbourne/workflow-sdk-java/sdk/docs/TasksApi.md

 > Task createTask(createTaskRequest, trigger)

-[EXPERIMENTAL] CreateTask: Create a new Task
+CreateTask: Create a new Task

 ### Example